gustavo-camilo/dealer-copilot/SCRAPING_FIXES_SUMMARY.md

 ### Expected Results:
 - ✅ Multiple scrapes per day work without errors
-- ✅ All 91 vehicles (or whatever count) appear in Manage Inventory
+- ✅ All vehicles appear in Manage Inventory with complete data
-- ✅ Each vehicle has year, make, model, price
+- ✅ Each vehicle has year, make, model, price, mileage
-- ✅ VIN shown if available, otherwise generated identifier
+- ✅ **VINs extracted from detail pages** when available
+- ✅ **Mileage accurately extracted** from various formats
+- ✅ **Listing dates from image filenames** (high accuracy for new listings)
+- ✅ **No more wrong vehicle matches** (Ford showing as Kia, etc.)
 - ✅ Images and listing URLs preserved
+- ✅ Unique identifiers for vehicles without VINs (includes all distinguishing features)
 - ✅ Analysis data available for AI recommendations

 ---